davidtwco/rfcs/text/0000-build-std.md

 [summary]: #summary

-While Rust's pre-built standard library has proven itself sufficient for the majority of Rust uses, there are a handful of use cases that are not well
+While Rust's pre-built standard library has proven itself sufficient for the majority of use cases, there are a handful of use cases that are not well
 supported:

 1. Rebuilding the standard library to match the user's profile